-Selective and responsible development and occupation of sensitive and valued areas is one way to ensure long-term preservation of our natural habitat.
+Selective and responsible development and occupation of sensitive and valued areas is one way to ensure the long-term preservation of our natural habitat.

 Our approach reflects a strong desire to explore and promote innovative mechanisms that celebrate and respect our valued ecological communities.

-“Tourism in a natural area that offers interesting ways to learn about the environment with an (custodian) operator that uses resources wisely contributes to the conservation of the environment and helps local communities.”
+“Tourism in a natural area that offers interesting ways to learn about the environment with an operator that uses resources wisely contributes to the conservation of the environment and helps local communities.”

 Source: Ecotourism Australia